 - Plastic grocery bags for garbage – always!

-- A file box with a labelled folder for each section of the road trip.
+- A file box with a labeled folder for each section of the road trip.

 - A traditional map or print custom maps for your journey at GoogleMaps or MapQuest Route Planner.
 CAA or AAA will also provide route maps.

-- (GPS) A Global Positioning System – some travellers say they wouldn’t leave home without one!
+- (GPS) A Global Positioning System – some travelers say they wouldn’t leave home without one!

 - Book the hotel ahead so you don’t have to find a place at the end of the day.
 Find hotels with generous cancellation policies.

-- Music – An iPod playlist or CD collection if you’re travelling through an area where radio signals might be sketchy.
+- Music – A playlist or CD collection if you’re traveling through an area where radio signals might be sketchy.

 - Spare batteries, charging cables and electricity power converter for electronics.